serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

 You’ll also need to have an AWS account to host pretty much everything.

 Alright!
-Now that we have everything setup, lets starting building our retail app!
+Now that we have everything set up, lets starting building our retail app!

 ## Setting up the frontend

 We’ll start out by setting up the frontend via S3.
-All you have to do is just create a `serverless.yml` file, use the `static-website` component and pass in the required config.
-Just add the following config to a `serverless.yml` file:
+All you have to do is create a `serverless.yml` file, use the `static-website` component, and pass in the required config.

+Add the following config to a `serverless.yml` file:

 ```yml
 type: retail-app